 Glaucoma - This disease develops from high pressure inside the eye and can lead to severe vision loss.

 Diabetic Retinopathy - High blood sugar levels damage the small fragile blood vessels on the retina, leading to vision loss.

 Maculopathy - Swelling of the macula, the center of the retina, can make it difficult to drive, read or see detail.

-Some of these conditions have no noticeable symptoms during their early stages when it’s still possible to prevent or minimize vision loss.
-So having regular comprehensive eye exams is crucial.
+Some of these conditions have no noticeable symptoms during their early stages when it’s still possible to prevent or minimise vision loss.
+So having regular comprehensive eye tests is crucial.